DIRACGrid/DIRAC/docs/source/UserGuide/CommandReference/DataManagement/dirac-dms-create-replication-request.rst

 dirac-dms-create-replication-request
 ====================================

-Create a DIRAC transfer/replicateAndRegister request to be executed by the DMS Transfer Agent
+Create a DIRAC transfer/replicateAndRegister request to be executed by the RequestExecutingAgent.

 Usage::